AlbionKras/OS-Project-1/devlog.md

   Driver: Interacts with the user to run the entire program using fork/pipe/dup2 in C/C++.
 Displays a menu, validates user input, sends commands to the encryption program, and logs every command and result

 2025-10-19 8:30 pm

 In this session, I will implement the logger in C++

 I will start by defining the command-line interface (logger <logfile>), validating that the logfile argument is present, and opening it in append mode.
 I will then write an initial [START] Logging Started entry, enter a read loop on stdin, and for each line, emit a single log record with a 24-hour timestamp, the action, and the remaining text as the message.
 I will flush after each write for real-time visibility.
 When the action is QUIT, I will record [QUIT] Logging Stopped, close the file, and exit.

+2025-10-19 9:20 pm

+I implemented the logger in C++ and met my last session goal of adding the functions and using the correct format.
+I encountered a problem where the first pass tokenized the entire line, losing the original spacing in MESSAGE, and had to adjust to only split at the first whitespace encountered.
+In the next session, I plan to refine the logger file and begin planning the encryption program.